animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 }
 ```

-Now, all the required setup is done and we can move towards defining the classes where we wish to utilize the same.
+Now, all the required setup is done and we can move towards defining the classes where we want to use the same.

 ```c#
 public Function_B_DI_Resolver(IServiceResolver serviceResolver)